mounchiliu/EverythingAboutSLAM/README.md

 ` How to run ORB_SLAM2 system on dataset

+2. Tips for implementing DynSLAM

-2. Papers
+3. Papers

 ` Some state-of-the-art SLAM technologies.

-3. General Notes for SLAM in outdoor dynamic environments
+4. General Notes for SLAM in outdoor dynamic environments

 Keep updating...